bit101/bufkill/readme.md

 `buf_kill_default_action`

 By default, when you try to delete a modified buffer, `buf-kill` will prompt you to Save/Discard/Cancel.
-You can change that behavior to always save, always discard, or always prompt by setting `buf_kill_default_action`.
+You can change that behavior to always `save`, always `discard`, or always `prompt` by setting `buf_kill_default_action` to one of those options.
 For example:

 vimscript: